IMF's Lagarde denies wrongdoing in Tapie compensation probe

 Lagarde took over as IMF head in 2011 after her predecessor Dominique Strauss-Kahn stepped down amid allegations of attempted rape that were subsequently dropped.

-Tapie, a colorful and often outspoken character, has been prominent in French public life for three decades.
+Tapie, a colourful and often outspoken character, has been prominent in French public life for three decades.
 He was jailed in 1997 for match-fixing when he controlled soccer club Olympique Marseille.